 If you are unhappy with anything written in the statement, you should speak to your named contact at the LEA as soon as possible.

 You can also get advice from the Special Educational Needs & Disability Information, Advice and Support Service – SENDIASS, IPSEA (see contact details at the end), or appeal to the SEN Tribunal.

 The LEA will review your child’s EHCP annually, checking your child’s progress and making sure the EHC Plan continues to meet their needs.
 If your child is 0-5 years, the EHCP will be reviewed every six months.

 Forming a strong partnership with the school is central to getting the right support for your child.
 By creating a close relationship with the school, you can work together to help them plan appropriate support or other activities for your child.

 It is important to give the school as much information about your child’s heart condition as possible.
-You can also ask your child’s cardiac liaison nurse (CLN) to speak to the school.
-CLNs are trained to advise teachers on meeting your child’s needs and are also normally able to reassure them about any concerns they have.
+You can also ask your child’s cardiac nurse specialist to speak to the school.

 For support with getting a statement, you may want to ask the head teacher or other relevant professionals to write a letter that supports your application.
 You can also get advice from IPSEA (Independent Panel for Special Education Advice) on 0800 0184016.